Rehma535/creators-copilot/README.md

    This project uses Supabase for authentication and data storage, with tables for `profiles` and `content_items`, both protected by Row Level Security so users can only access their own data.
 If setting up a fresh Supabase project, run the schema migrations found in the `/supabase` folder (or recreate the tables as described above) before first use.

 ---

-Built as a final project — an end-to-end AI-powered app designed, built, and shipped independently.